loco/wp-loco/readme.txt

 = How do I use it? =

-Try our [beginner's guide](https://localise.biz/wordpress/plugin/beginners), or the more [technical overview](https://localise.biz/wordpress/plugin/overview) if you’re familiar with WordPress localization.
+Try our [Guides and Tutorials](https://localise.biz/wordpress/plugin#guides) and be sure to check the [Most asked questions](https://localise.biz/wordpress/plugin/faqs) if you have a problem.

 = How do I get help? =